 The Operations Department is responsible for the maintenance of roads, bridges, equipment, and all facilities of the Road Commission.

-The Operations Director is responsible for coordinating and managing the Operations Superintendent and District Supervisors, who oversee the maintenance of roads performed by staff and contractors whose primary duties consist of snow and ice removal, grading, patching, various surface treatments, maintenance and replacement of culverts, roadside mowing, and storm cleanup.
+The Operations Superintendent coordinates with and manages the District Supervisors, who oversee the maintenance of roads performed by staff and contractors whose primary duties consist of snow and ice removal, grading, patching, various surface treatments, maintenance and replacement of culverts, roadside mowing, and storm cleanup.
 During the construction season, maintenance work is supplemented by work on construction projects for townships and on primary roads in order to maintain a balance of the workload.

-The Road Commission is responsible for maintaining over 507 lane miles of state highways in Ottawa County under a contract with the Michigan Department of Transportation.
+The Road Commission is responsible for maintaining over 521 lane miles of state highways in Ottawa County under a contract with the Michigan Department of Transportation.
 Types of work performed include plowing snow, patching holes, mowing the roadside, cleaning ditches, sweeping, guardrail and cable barrier repair, and joint repair of concrete pavement.
-Also, the Road Commission manages the operation of the bascule bridge on US-31 in Grand Haven for the Michigan Department of Transportation, which is performed by a private contractor.
+Also, the Road Commission manages contract for the operation of the bascule bridge on U.S. 31 in Grand Haven for the Michigan Department of Transportation, which is performed by a private contractor.

 The Public Utilities Department serves as the Public Works Agent for water and wastewater in Ottawa County, and provides public works services, to the County’s governmental units.
-These services include financial assistance, administrative assistance, and operational assistance.
+These services include financial, administrative and operational assistance.

 The financial assistance is primarily provided through the sale of County bonds.
 As part of the bonding process, a community’s utility rates and charges are reviewed.
 In addition, the department has been involved with many of the state and federal financial assistance programs (CDBG grants, FHA grants and loans, and SRF loans) and can assist a community through these funding options.